 Solid linear PCM stereo track at 2304 kbps.
 Typical of a Woody Allen film we have some Cole Porter, Erroll Garner, Count Basie, Benny Goodman which all sounds marvelous via the uncompressed.
 As does the Dick Hyman Chorus.
 There are optional Japanese subtitles.
 There is also a Scandinavian Blu-ray of Mighty Aphrodite available but I have not seen it.
 I presume the transfer is similar although it may be Region 'B'-locked.
-This Japanese Blu-ray is definitely region 'A' playable.
+This Japanese Blu-ray is Region FREE.

 NOTE: The menus are in English.

 Nothing - not even a trailer.

 About the Reviewer: Hello, fellow Beavers!
 I have been interested in film since I viewed a Chaplin festival on PBS when I was around 9 years old.
 I credit DVD with expanding my horizons to fill an almost ravenous desire to seek out new film experiences.
 I currently own approximately 9500 DVDs and have reviewed over 5000 myself.
 I appreciate my discussion Listserv for furthering my film education and inspiring me to continue running DVDBeaver.
 Plus a healthy thanks to those who donate and use our Amazon links.